mathe00/obsidian-plugin-python-bridge/PYTHON_LIBRARY_DOCS.md

     *   If it exists, parse `OBSIDIAN_EVENT_PAYLOAD`, perform event-specific actions.
     *   Optionally call `obsidian.unregister_event_listener()` if it should only react once.
     *   **Exit immediately using `sys.exit(0)`** to prevent normal script logic from running.
-    *   If the variable doesn't exist, proceed with normal script logic (like initial registration).
+    *   If the variable doesn't exist, proceed with normal script logic (like initial registration or handling settings discovery - see "Handling Settings Discovery" section).

 **Supported Event Names (Initial List):**